wwwtyro/nw-ovrsdk-helloworld/README.md

 ```

 Here we've use the escape key to exit the program and the spacebar to reset the HMD sensor, which
-will re-center the scene for the viewer.
+will recenter the scene for the viewer.

 Next, we kick off the rendering loop.
 We'll want to adjust the THREE.js camera orientation to
 match the orientation of the Rift.
 Here's how we'll do that: